Shippable/docs/sources/deploy/tutorial/continuous-deployment-to-google-kubernetes-engine-kubectl.md

 * If you don't have one you can use our sample [appDeploy.yml](https://github.com/devops-recipes/cd_gke_kubectl/blob/master/specs/appSvc.yml).
 Make sure you replace the wildcards `${APP_LABEL}` in the file with information that applies to your scenario.
 Make sure that you use the same label as above, otherwise the service will not bind to your app as your can see from the `selector` setting.
 If you change it, make sure the right values are set.
 * Authenticate the newly installed gcloud to GCP.
 You do this with the following command `gcloud auth login`.
 [GCP Info](https://cloud.google.com/sdk/gcloud/reference/auth/login)
-* Now connect to the Kubernetes cluster by running this `gcloud container clusters get-credentials $CLUST --zone $CLUST_REG`.
+* Now connect to the Kubernetes cluster by executing this command `gcloud container clusters get-credentials $CLUST --zone $CLUST_REG`.
 Here `$CLUST` & `$CLUST_REG` represents the name and region of the cluster your created above.
 * `cd` to the location of your kube spec files are run the following commands.
   * `kubectl delete  -f ./appDeploy.yml` to delete the app if it already exists.
   * `kubectl delete -f ./appSvc.yml` to delete the service if it already exists.